-Yineng Rong, X. San Liang
+Yineng Rong[®] and X. San Liang[®]

-Abstract-The advent of satellite altimetry datasets of sea surface height (SSH) is a major advance in oceanography and other earth system sciences.
-But, while the along-track data coverage is dense, the relatively poor resolution between tracks poses a challenge to the reconstruction of those processes such as mesoscale and sub-mesoscale eddies.
+Abstract-The advent of satellite altimetry datasets of sea surface height (SSH) is a major advance in oceanography and other Earth system sciences.
+However, while the along-track data coverage is dense, the relatively poor resolution between tracks poses a challenge to the reconstruction of those processes such as mesoscale and submesoscale eddies.
 This study proposes a machine learning algorithm based on a causal inference tool, i.e., the Liang-Kleeman information flow (L-K IF) analysis, to address the challenge.
-For a region in the South China Sea where eddies frequently appear but unobserved, it is shown that the algorithm can reconstruct the desired mesoscale eddies in a remarkably successful way in geometry, orientation, strength, etc., while with the objective analysis interpolation or the traditional neural network technique the results are not satisfactory.
+For a region in the South China Sea where eddies frequently appear but unobserved, it is shown that the algorithm can reconstruct the desired mesoscale eddies in a remarkably successful way in geometry, orientation, strength, etc., while with the objective analysis interpolation or the traditional neural network technique, the results are not satisfactory.
 This study provides prospects for developing the next generation of SSH products with the available altimetry data.

-Index Terms-Sea surface height; causal inference; Liang-Kleeman information flow; machine learning.
+Index Terms-Causal inference, Liang-Kleeman information flow (L-K IF), machine learning, sea surface height (SSH).

-I. INTRODUCTION
+I. Introduction

-ERHAPS one of the most significant achievements in $\Gamma$ satellite observation is the successful global reconstruction of a spatiotemporal field of sea surface height (SSH), an important ocean variable which allows for an accurate estimation of in-situ large-scale ocean circulation (see [1] for a review).
-This not just sets a milestone in oceanography, but also aids to advance atmospheric and other earth sciences in the fields of, say, Madden-Julian Oscillation(e.g., [2]), El Niño-Southern Oscillation (ENSO) (e.g., [3]-[6]), Indian Ocean Dipole (IOD) (e.g., [7], [8]), global change (e.g., [9]-[11]), to name but a few.
-Indeed, during the past 30 years, the satellite e altimeters have gradually become a major observing technique in geoscience due to their dense resolution in space and time, as well as the simultaneous coverage on a global scale.
+ERHAPS, one of the most significant achievements in satellite observation is the successful global reconstruction of a spatiotemporal field of sea surface height (SSH), an important ocean variable that allows for an accurate estimation of in situ large-scale ocean circulation (see [1] for a review).
+This not just sets a milestone in oceanography but also aids to advance atmospheric and other Earth sciences in the fields of, say, Madden-Julian oscillation (see [2]), El Niño-Southern Oscillation (ENSO) (see [3]-[6]), Indian Ocean Dipole (IOD) (see [7], [8]), and global change (see [9]-[11]), to name but a few.
+Indeed, during the past 30 years, satellite altimeters have gradually become a major observing technique in geoscience due to their dense resolution in space and time, as well as the simultaneous coverage on a global scale.
 For example, Fig. 1 shows the track of the Jason-2 satellite altimeters over the South China Sea.
-The along-track SSH can resolve waves with a wavelength as small as 30-50
+The along-track SSH can

-Manuscript received November 20, 2020.
-This work was supported in part by National Science Foundation of China under Grant 41975064 and the 2015 Jiangsu Program for Innovation Research and Entrepreneurship Groups.
+Manuscript received July 25, 2021; revised December 26, 2021; accepted January 2, 2022.
+Date of publication January 5, 2022; date of current version March 8, 2022.
+This work was supported in part by the National Science Foundation of China under Grant 41975064, in part by the Shanghai International Science and Technology Partnership Project under Grant 21230780200, and in part by the 2015 Jiangsu Program for Innovation Research and Entrepreneurship Groups.
 (Corresponding author: X. San Liang.)

-Yineng Rong is with the School of Atmospheric Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China. (e-mail: yinengrong@foxmail.com).
+Yineng Rong is with the Department of Atmospheric and Oceanic Sciences, Fudan University, Shanghai 200438, China, and also with the School of Atmospheric Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China (e-mail: yinengrong@foxmail.com).

-X. San Liang is with the Department of Atmospheric and Oceanic Sciences, Fudan University, Shanghai 200433, China (e-mail: x.san.liang@gmail.com). km, with a root mean square error (RMSE) of only 2 cm.
+X. San Liang is with the Department of Atmospheric and Oceanic Sciences, Fudan University, Shanghai 200438, China, and also with the IRDR ICoE on Risk Interconnectivity and Governance on Weather/Climate Extremes Impact and Public Health, Fudan University, Shanghai 200438, China (e-mail: xsliang@fudan.edu.cn).